libical/libical/docs/MigrationGuide_to_4.md

-# Migrating to version 4.0
+# Migrating to version 4

+A guide to help developers port their code from libical v3.x to libical 4.0.

 ## Conditional compilation